Autoscale Kubernetes workloads with any Datadog metric

 The Horizontal Pod Autoscaling (HPA) feature, which was introduced in Kubernetes v1.2, allows users to autoscale their applications off of basic metrics like CPU, accessed from a resource called metrics-server.
 With Kubernetes v1.6, it became possible to autoscale off of user-defined custom metrics collected from within the cluster.
 Support for external metrics was introduced in Kubernetes v1.10, which allows users to autoscale off of any metric from outside the cluster—which now includes any metric you’re monitoring with Datadog.

-This post demonstrates how autoscaling with Datadog metrics works, by walking through an example of how you can scale a Kubernetes workload based on metrics reported by NGINX.
+This post demonstrates how to autoscale Kubernetes with Datadog metrics, by walking through an example of how you can scale a workload based on metrics reported by NGINX.

 Before getting started, ensure that your Kubernetes cluster is running v1.10+ (in order to be able to register the External Metrics Provider resource against the Kubernetes API server).
 You will also need to enable the aggregation layer; refer to the Kubernetes documentation to learn how.

 If you’d like to follow along, make sure that:

 - You have a Datadog account (if not, here’s a free trial)

 - You have node-based Datadog Agents running (ideally from a DaemonSet) with Autodiscovery enabled and running

 - Your node-based Agents are configured to securely communicate with the Cluster Agent (see the documentation for details)